 A committee of students and faculty visit art venues throughout North Carolina and the East Coast annually in search of artwork to purchase and add to the collection, which is housed in the Fine Arts Center and the Library & Technology Center.

-Art teacher Joyce Fillip has served as the curator of this art collection, working with students and other faculty members to make the collection a showcase of outstanding talent.
+Joyce Fillip, former Upper School art teacher and initial curator of the collection, served as the curator of this art collection, working with students and other faculty members to make the collection a showcase of outstanding talent.

 “The art of collecting is reinforced by the existence of the Hugh Morton Jr. Art Collection at Ravenscroft,” Fillip said.
 “The purpose of such a collection is to educate students and the general public to the value of sponsoring art and to enrich our lives by living among beautiful and original works of art.